sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 	- (c) FRR advertises MAC in Type-2 update with Proxy = 0.
 2. Type-2 update is received on Vtep-4:
 	- (a) FRR installs MAC in kernel with dev=PortChannel1 and state=NUD_NOARP.
-	- (b) Fdbsyncd listens to the above update from kernel and installs VXLAN_FDB_TABLE with type=dynamic, ifname=PortChannel1, and state=remote.
+	- (b) Fdbsyncd listens to the above update from kernel and installs VXLAN_FDB_TABLE with type=dynamic, ifname=PortChannel1.
-	- (c) Fdborch installs the MAC in HW with mesh-bit set to avoid ageing.
+	- (c) Fdborch installs the MAC in HW as static with SAI_FDB_ENTRY_ATTR_ALLOW_MAC_MOVE flag to avoid ageing and allow move.
 	- (d) FRR advertises Type-2 route with Proxy=1.
 3. Type-2 proxy update is received on Vtep-1:
     - (a) Type-2 update from Vtep-4 is processed and FRR converts the FDB entry in kernel from NUD_REACHABLE to NUD_NOARP with NFEA_ACTIVITY_NOTIFY set.